ArberIvan/ArberIvan/README.md

 engineering model and the factory floor speak the same language.

-On the engineering side: structural detailing in Tekla Structures and AutoCAD, and the full rollout of IMPACT (StruSoft) across a precast company — from the design module through to logistics.
+On the engineering side: structural detailing in Tekla Structures and AutoCAD, and the full rollout of the plant's design and production software — from the design module through to logistics.

 On the technical side: the Azure server it runs on, the VPN infrastructure behind remote work, device management, and the